openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 * should use the HTTP 303 status code when redirecting the user agent using status codes;
 * shall support `nonce` parameter values up to 64 characters in length, may reject `nonce` values longer than 64 characters.

-TBD: Should PAR be required at this level?
+TBD: Should PAR be required at level SL1?

 * shall support client-authenticated pushed authorization requests according to [RFC9126];
 * shall reject authorization requests sent without [RFC9126];